dancer1325/ethereum-org-website/public/content/developers/docs/apis/json-rpc/index.md

 ## JSON-RPC API Playground

-You can use the [playground tool](https://ethereum-json-rpc.com) to discover and try out the API methods.
-It also shows you which methods and networks are supported by various node providers.
+You can use the [playground tool](https://ethereum-json-rpc.com) to discover and try out the API methods
+* It also shows you which methods and networks are supported by various node providers.

 ## JSON-RPC API Methods {#json-rpc-methods}